rmachielse/ember-cli-mobile-chrome-apps/README.md

 ember g cordova
 ```

-This will generate a second `manifest.mobile.json` file in `external/chrome` that contains your app's packageId (for example com.example.Projectname).
+This will generate a `manifest.mobile.json` file in `external/chrome` that contains your app's `packageId` (for example `com.example.ProjectName`).
+You can update this to your desired packageId.
 It will also generate the `external/cordova` folder that contains the cordova project.

 - `ember cordova:checkenv`